amberteets/mission-to-mars/README.md

 In this project, a web browser is automated to visit different websites to extract data about Mars.
 The data is stored in a NoSQL database, and rendered in a web application via Flask.

+### Objectives

+- Use BeautifulSoup and Splinter to perform an automated web scrape
+- Use a MongoDB database to store unstructured data from the web scrape
+- Create a Flask web application to display the data
+- Use Bootstrap to customize the app style

 ### Resources

 #### Languages